oliwierzgorniak/webgl/README.md

 # Webgl shader music visualizer

 This is a 3d music visualizer made in a vaporwave aethetic.
-It allows you to liste to music and see it's graphical visualization while driving a car.
+It allows you to listen to music and see it's graphical visualization while driving a car.
 Project made using custom shaders (shader.toy and a libreary) and Three.js.

 [Link to website](https://webgl-shaders-visualizer.netlify.app/)